Jcardenas34/UTA-HBSM-New-Member-Quick-Start-Documentation/docs/index.md

 It's a link to cool LO-FI music that you can listen to

 Take what you can from these links, and add new ones to this document if you feel youve learned more from it.
+Our general meetings that take place every tuesday and Friday have a page where we post our results for the week as well as a link to the video calling software that we use when we are unable to meet physically [here](https://indico.cern.ch/event/884412/)

+ask us for the password to the page, as it is unwise to post it in a public place like this.

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).